Ohm’s Law Calculator

 • Current (I): The flow of electrical charge, or electrons, through a circuit.
 It is measured in Amperes (A or Amps).

-• Resistance (R): It opposes the current flow in a circuit.
-It limits the current flowing through the circuit.
+• Resistance (R) opposes the current flow in a circuit and limits it.
 It is measured in Ohms (Ω).

 Ohm law and electrical power